sl-design-system/components/docs/website/README.md

 ![image](https://user-images.githubusercontent.com/111562742/214271396-14edcc44-d487-4fb4-822b-cef63e7da0d5.png)

 `button.json` file consists of **layout** and **tags** elements.
 Layout should be the same for every component `"components/components.njk"` and tags should contain component name like `"button"` in this example.
+If there will be a component with more complex name like `button bar`, **tags** element will contain `"button-bar"` and name of the file should be the same (`button-bar.json`).
+Please use kebab case for complex component names.

 ## Component markdown files

-> Please, keep in mind that identation in markdown files is an important thing.
+> Please, keep in mind that indentation in markdown files is an important thing.

 Markdown files contain YAML header with arguments, which are used for different purposes such like navigation, page title, layout etc.